Urquhart Castle

 Urquhart Castle (/ˈɜːrkərt/ UR-kərt; Caisteal na Sròine) is a ruined castle that sits beside Loch Ness in the Highlands of Scotland.
 The castle is on the A82 road, 21 km southwest of Inverness and 2 km east of Drumnadrochit.
+It is a scheduled monument and is one of the most-visited castles in Scotland, receiving 466,420 visitors in 2025.

 The present ruins date from the 13th to the 16th centuries, though built on the site of an early medieval fortification.
-Founded in the 13th century, Urquhart played a role in the Wars of Scottish Independence in the 14th century.
+Urquhart played a role in the Wars of Scottish Independence in the 14th century.
 It was subsequently held as a royal castle and was raided on several occasions by the MacDonald Earls of Ross.
 The castle was granted to the Clan Grant in 1509, though conflict with the MacDonalds continued.
-Despite a series of further raids the castle was strengthened, only to be largely abandoned by the middle of the 17th century.
-Urquhart was partially destroyed in 1692 to prevent its use by Jacobite forces, and subsequently decayed.
-In the 20th century, it was placed in state care as a scheduled monument and opened to the public: it is now one of the most-visited castles in Scotland and received 547,518 visitors in 2019.
+As a result the castle was strengthened, only to be largely abandoned by the middle of the 17th century and partially destroyed in 1692.

-The castle, situated on a headland overlooking Loch Ness, is one of the largest in Scotland in area.
+The castle, situated on Strone Point, a headland overlooking Loch Ness, is one of the largest in Scotland in area.
 It was approached from the west and defended by a ditch and drawbridge.
 The buildings of the castle were laid out around two main enclosures on the shore.
-The northern enclosure, or Nether Bailey, includes most of the more intact structures, including the gatehouse, and the five-story Grant Tower at the north end of the castle.
+The northern enclosure, or Nether Bailey, includes most of the more intact structures, including the gatehouse, and the five-storey Grant Tower at the north end of the castle.
 The southern enclosure or Upper Bailey, sited on higher ground, comprises the scant remains of earlier buildings.